top of page

 Recreational, cooking and warming fires do not require a permit during BURN SEASON as long as these fires are on the property of the legal occupancy of that property or in designated recreational areas (such as parks, recreational campsites, and campgrounds) and the fire is in a designated fire ring.
 A fire ring should not be larger than 36” across with additional clearing or space or green grass that has been mowed short.
 Woody yard trimmings leaves and grass clippings should not be burned.

 During Fire Season on ODF protected lands, please contact ODF Western Lane District each year to have your fire pit approved.
-(541-935-2283) If your fire pit has been approved, you must follow the Public Use Restrictions as outlined on our HOME page.
+If your fire pit has been approved, you must follow the Public Use Restrictions (linked below under resources).

 During fire season (generally mid-June through mid-October), with exception of a Low Fire Danger Level, the times you are allowed to mow/cut dried, cured grass is restricted or prohibited.
 The culture and harvest of agricultural crops is exempt from this requirement.